 During his controversial state visit to England, US President Donal Trump allegedly “eclipsed” the Queen of England by appearing to break royal protocol several times.
 The visit “coincided” with a total solar eclipse on 13 July 2018.
 During this eclipse, transiting Pluto was exactly on the Queen’s natal nodal axis and opposed the Sun and Moon of the eclipse.
 Just check out this video:

 Taurus is a sign not known for its flexibility.
-With the planet of sudden changes and upheavals, the British Royal Family, held for so long in stability by the current monarch may just be in for a shake-up.
+With the planet of sudden changes and upheavals transiting the lights of The Queen and her son, the British Royal Family, held for so long in stability by the current monarch, may just be in for a shake-up.

 Do you have Algol in your chart?
 Would you like to know what the Uranus ingress will change for you?
 Leave a comment!